Neurosteroid: Other applications

 4,16-Androstadien-3β-ol (PH94B, Aloradine) is a synthetic pheromone, or pherine, neurosteroid which is under investigation for the treatment of anxiety disorders in women.

 3β-Methoxypregnenolone (MAP-4343), or pregnenolone 3β-methyl ether, is a synthetic neuroactive steroid and pregnenolone derivative that interacts with microtubule-associated protein 2 (MAP2) in a similar manner to pregnenolone and is under development for potential clinical use for indications such as the treatment of brain and spinal cord injury and depressive disorders.

 Role in antidepressant action

-Certain antidepressant drugs such as fluoxetine and fluvoxamine, which are generally thought to affect depression by acting as selective serotonin reuptake inhibitors (SSRIs), have also been found to normalize the levels of certain neurosteroids (which are frequently deficient in depressed patients) at doses that are inactive in affecting the reuptake of serotonin.
-This suggests that other actions involving neurosteroids may also be at play in the effectiveness of these drugs against depression.
+Certain antidepressant drugs such as fluoxetine and fluvoxamine, which are generally thought to affect depression by acting as selective serotonin reuptake inhibitors (SSRIs), have also been found to increase the levels of certain neurosteroids at concentrations that are inactive in affecting the reuptake of serotonin in animal models.
+The potential contribution of this steroidogenic action to their therapeutic effects is of considerable interest, particularly in light of evidence that neurosteroid levels are normalized in patients with depression following treatment.

-The 3α-hydroxysteroid dehydrogenase (3α-HSD) enzyme is induced by certain (SSRIs), including fluoxetine, fluvoxamine, sertraline, and paroxetine, as well as by certain other antidepressants like venlafaxine and mirtazapine, and these antidepressants have been found to increase inhibitory neurosteroid levels.
+The 3α-hydroxysteroid dehydrogenase (3α-HSD) enzyme is induced by certain (SSRIs), including fluoxetine, fluvoxamine, sertraline, and paroxetine, as well as by certain other antidepressants like venlafaxine and mirtazapine, coinciding with their steroidogenic actions.
 Enhancement of biosynthesis of inhibitory neurosteroids has been implicated in the antidepressant and anxiolytic effects of some of the SSRIs.